google/ctfscoreboard/README.md

 Copyright 2016 Google, Inc.
 This is not an official Google product.

-Author: David Tomaschik <dwt@google.com>
+Author: Please see the AUTHORS file.

 ### Installation using Docker ###
 1. Navigate to the folder where the Dockerfile is located.

-2. Run the command below to build a docker image for the scoreboard and tag it as "scoreboard". <br/>
+2. Run the command below to build a docker image for the scoreboard and tag it as "scoreboard".

     docker build -t "scoreboard" .

-3. Run the command below to create the docker container.<br />
+3. Run the command below to create the docker container.

     docker create -p 80:80 scoreboard

-4. Find the name of the container you created for the scoreboard. <br />
+4. Find the name of the container you created for the scoreboard.

     docker ls -a

-5. Run the command below to start the docker container for the scoreboard. <br />
+5. Run the command below to start the docker container for the scoreboard.

     docker start "container_name"